Orthopedics

 • Warm-up with dynamic stretching (10-15 minutes)

-• Light jogging to raise body and muscle temperature
+• Raise body and muscle temperature with light jogging

-• Prepare muscles according to the type of exercise
+• Prepare muscles according to the exercise type

 During and After Exercise